Skin irritation and causes

 Treatment for contact dermatitis in Charlotte, NC

 If you have a problem with itching or irritated skin, Dermatology Specialists of Charlotte can provide a safe, effective, and non-invasive treatment.
-Dr. Nixon and Dr. Haught are board certified dermatologists whose dedication, experience, and knowledge will provide the best possible treatment for your skin, hair, and cosmetic concerns.
+Dr. Nixon is a board certified Charlotte dermatologist whose dedication, experience, and knowledge will provide the best possible treatment for your skin, hair, and reliable cosmetic dermatology concerns.